tsanthosh1/github-jumpto/README.md

 ## Usage

-1. Press Command+Shift+B (Mac) to open the extension popup
+1. Press Command+Shift+K (Mac) to open the extension popup
 2. Start typing to search through your visited repositories
-3. Use arrow keys to navigate through suggestions
+3. Use arrow keys or tab to navigate through suggestions
 4. Press Enter or click on a suggestion to open the repository in a new tab

 ## How it works